 While music is often used to enhance a moment or mood, podcasts demand a little more auditory effort — and that’s what makes them so unique.
 They hit that sweet spot of attention.
 Listeners are able to multitask while tuning in, simultaneously absorbing information and challenging their brains.
 As one listener told us, with podcasts “you can get all the stuff you would get from reading or watching, just by listening.”
 In fact, one in three respondents said they tune into podcasts because they are screenless3.

 Given our current media consumption habits, it makes sense that people are increasingly turning to podcasts for education and entertainment throughout their day.
-Our data shows that 81% of Spotify users tend to listen to podcasts on a weekday during the day; 35% during their commute; and 77% on a mobile device — indicating that podcasts add value to screenless moments, when they are on-the-go4.
+Our data shows that 81% of podcast streams on Spotify happen on a weekday, 35% during commuting hours, and 77% on a mobile device — indicating that podcasts add value to screenless moments, when people are on-the-go.4

 Unlike many other forms of media, there is no such thing as a passive podcast listener.
 Many podcasts encourage listeners to deep dive into topics they’ve actively chosen to engage with — which means podcasts offer that “holy grail” moment for brands to reach their target audience.